andywhite37/hmm/README.md

     setup - creates a symbolic link to hmm at /usr/local/bin/hmm

     init - initializes the current working directory for hmm usage

+    from-hxml - reads -lib lines specified in one or more .hxml files and adds them to hmm.json

+        usage: hmm from-hxml <hxml-path> [hxml-path2 hxml-path3 ...]

+        example:
+        hmm from-hxml build.hxml
+        - adds dependencies in hmm.json for each -lib line in build.hxml

+    to-hxml - dumps the libraries in hmm.json in a `-lib name[:version]` format for use in an .hxml file

     install - installs libraries listed in hmm.json